Critical Influence of Overparameterization on Sharpness-aware Minimization: Understanding why SAM improves with overparameterization

-To corroborate our hypothesis, we start with a simple experiment where we train one-hidden-layer ReLU networks using full-batch SAM and GD following \citet{andriushchenko2022towards}; we use $10$ and $100$ hidden neurons for underparameterized and overparameterized cases, respectively; we run three random seeds and compare solutions obtained by SAM and GD.
-The results are plotted in \cref{fig:onehidden-function}.
+To corroborate our hypothesis, we start with a simple experiment where we train one-hidden-layer ReLU networks using SAM and SGD following \citet{andriushchenko2022towards}; we use $5$, $10$, $100$, and $1000$ hidden neurons for underparameterized to highly overparameterized cases; we run three random seeds and compare solutions obtained by SAM and SGD in \cref{fig:onehidden-function}.

-First, we find that the solutions found by SAM are not differentiated much from those of GD when the model has only 10 neurons (see \cref{fig:onehidden-function-10sgd,fig:onehidden-function-10sam}).
-Looking closely, they all seem to be roughly $4$ to $6$ degrees of piecewise linear functions, \ie, the number of line segments for each solution is less than $10$, which is the maximum possible joints that this model can have.
-On the other hand, in the case of $100$ neurons, one can easily see that the solutions found by SAM are much simpler (and thus more likely to generalize) compared to those by GD (see \cref{fig:onehidden-function-100sgd,fig:onehidden-function-100sam}).
+First, we find that the solutions found by SAM are not differentiated much from those of SGD when the model has no more than $10$ neurons.
+Looking closely into the case of $10$ neurons, they all seem to be roughly $4$ to $6$ degrees of piecewise linear functions, \ie, the number of line segments for each solution is less than $10$, which is the maximum possible joints that this model can have in theory.
+On the other hand, in the case of $100$ to $1000$ neurons, one can easily see that the solutions found by SAM are much simpler (and thus more likely to generalize) compared to those by SGD.

-Next, we also track the optimization trajectories of both SAM and GD.
+Next, we also track the optimization trajectories of both SAM and SGD.
 The trajectories are plotted along PCA directions calculated from the converged minima following \citet{li2018visualizing}.
 The results are illustrated in \cref{fig:onehidden-trajectories}.
-We find that both SAM and GD reach solutions in a similar basin when the model is underparameterized, whereas in the overparameterized case, they reach different solutions, \ie, SAM reaches a flatter solution, even though they all start from the same initial point.
+We find that both SAM and SGD reach solutions in a similar basin when the model is under/moderately parameterized, whereas in the overparameterized case, they reach different solutions, \ie, SAM reaches a flatter solution, even though they all start from the same initial point.

-These results indeed support the idea that SAM has some implicit bias that drives itself toward a certain type of solutions (\eg, simple and flat) as previously shown in prior work \citep{andriushchenko2022towards,compagnoni2023sde,wensharpness}.
-More importantly, however, these results reveal that overparameterization is a \textit{critical} factor in facilitating this implicit behavior of SAM, without which the space of potential solutions decreases, and SAM may not take effect.
+These results support the idea that SAM has some implicit bias that drives itself toward a certain type of solutions (\eg, simple and flat) as previously shown in prior work \citep{andriushchenko2022towards,compagnoni2023sde,wensharpness}.
+More importantly, however, these results newly reveal that \emph{overparameterization is a critical factor in facilitating this implicit behavior of SAM}; without it the space of potential solutions decreases, and SAM may not take effect.